miklevin/MikeLev.in/_posts/2025-03-08-nix-flake-python.md

 nix+pip seems to be the sweet spot for optimum system-control for trading environments around, taking advantage of your hardware, and not feeling stifled.

-### The Best of Both Worlds: Freedom and Control

 Get that loosey goosey freedom of pip installing whatever you need until stuff just works, it's nice to have a traditional `.venv` Python virtual environment, and that's what this does inside a nix flake.

-You get the best of both worlds!
+Get the best of both worlds!

 ```nix
 #       ____                      _       _                        .--.      ___________